EncodeZKGroup6/wizard_battle/README.md

 We are using Mina, so we are seriously limited with space we have.

-1. Merkle root of user public keys (hashed)
+1. Merkle map root of players, so we can check both user and their index
-2. Stage
-3. Player1 Status.
-Players statuses also can be stored as merkle tree, if needed.
-This will free 3 more slots.
-4. Player2 Status
-5. Player3 Status
-6. Player4 Status
+2. Status.
+One of GameStatus options
+3. Merkle map of players state.
+Player state is private data of each player.
+Indexes are the same as in players merkle map.
+4. Merkle map of commits
+5. Merkle map of actions
-7. Game data.
-Number of alive wizards, number of actions left, current actions - all packed into single field 8.
+6. Health info of all users packed into single Field
+7. Number of alive players
+8. Number of player that is still didn't make a move in this phaze

 ## Proofs